jhechavarria/say.sh/README.md

 Before installing the script, you will need to install a few dependencies:

-. libttspico-utils
+- libttspico-utils
-. sox
+- sox
-. dialog
+- dialog
-. xsel
+- xsel

-To install all them at once type the following command:
+To install all of them at once type the following command:

 ```
 sudo apt-get install libttspico-utils sox dialog xsel
 ```

-As libttspico-utils is a non-free package, it may not be available in your default packqge repositories.
+**Warning:** As libttspico-utils is a non-free package, it may not be available in your default packqge repositories.

 ## Install